 koanf

-Simple, lightweight, extensible, configuration management library for Go.
+Simple, extremely lightweight, extensible, configuration management library for Go.
 Support for JSON, TOML, YAML, env, command line, file, S3 etc. Alternative to viper.

 -